Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v07-29-2022)

 ## Modal Overview
-Modal GUIs slice the app's interaction time temporally into "modes of operation".
+Modal GUIs operate in different "modes" as a function of time.
+The beahvior of the GUI is different in each mode of operation.
 Each mode of operation paints to the entire screen
 and has exclusive control over user-input while it has focus.
 A mode is time-sliced into a set a "user intents",